Royal Enfield Meteor 350 could be the ultimate budget city bike

 Externally it’s visually similar to the 650cc parallel twins Royal Enfield launched a couple of years back, so it wouldn’t surprise us if they share some parts as well as a common design.

 Peak power is 20.2bhp at 6100rpm, while it produces a decent 19.9lb.ft of torque.
 Neither are going to set the world on fire but it’s more than enough for nipping around town.
-Paired with this are a five-speed gearbox, which again should be fine at sensible speeds, as well as a 15 litre petrol tank.
+Paired with this is a five-speed gearbox, which again should be fine at sensible speeds, as well as a 15 litre petrol tank.
 There isn’t an MPG figure yet but we’d imagine the little single will sip at the fuel, so the range is likely to be in excess of 200 miles.

 The engine is housed in a brand new chassis, which Enfield say is lighter, stiffer and more durable than previous models but doesn’t give up on comfort.
 Wheels are tubeless 19/17in, which should give more tyre options than the 18in ones on the 650s.
 Suspension is a simple affair but the twin shocks at the rear do offer six steps of preload.